2019 NHL Draft

 Steve Kournianos | 09/10/2018 | Nashville |

 Position: Left Wing/Right Wing

 Height / Weight: 5’9, 185 lbs

 |2017-18||Sweden (U18 WC)||7||0||0||0||2|

 Aggressive winger with a nonstop motor and the ability to play much bigger than his measurements may indicate.
-Hoglander has played against adult competition in each of the last two seasons, and his dominance at the summer under-20 Four Nations tournament in August should earn him a berth on Rogle’s opening-night roster.
+Hoglander has played against adult competition in each of the last two seasons, and his dominance at the summer under-20 Four Nations tournament in August earned him a well-deserved berth on Rogle’s opening-night roster.
+He certainly didn’t make them regret the decision, as he was an everyday player who contributed in all areas of the rink.
 He plays the game at a feverish pace no matter the score or how much time is left, and his compete level is exactly what you want in a skill forward who is summoned to tackle key situations.
 Hoglander isn’t big, but he is fearless in the corners and immediately bounces back from hefty wallops from older, larger opponents.
 Without the puck, he’s an aggressive forechecker with an active stick who will finish his checks and force turnovers or rushed passes with regularity.